Dwelling: A Wellness App

 Borne from my personas, I created journey maps.
 In these, I could better understand their goals, motivations, and frustrations.
 This holistic perspective ensured that every decision I made was aligned with user needs.
 Here is one for 'Anxious Ariana':

-Creating these personas helped ensure that the app addresses real user needs, making cognitive reframing feel easy to integrate into everyday life (as the main response to my problem question).
-These three principles governed my design process, and I constantly returned back to them when designing my wireframes, lo - fi and hi - fi prototypes.
+Creating these personas helped ensure that my app addresses real user needs, making cognitive reframing feel easy to integrate into everyday life (as the main response to my problem question).
+The three principles extracted from my personas below governed my design process, and I constantly returned back to them when designing my wireframes, lo - fi and hi - fi prototypes.

 4. Designing